-We chose a high street firm for my conveyancing in Tibshelf today.
-Upon checking the small print I noteI am liable for charges even where the transaction does not complete.
-Should I go with them or instruct a web based firm who offer no completion no charge conveyancing in Tibshelf?
+We opted for a high street lawyer for my conveyancing in Tibshelf last week.
+Upon checking the Ts and Cs it is apparent thatI am responsible for charges even if the sale doesn't happen.
+Should I ditch them and choose a web based conveyancing company offering no move no charge conveyancing in Tibshelf?

 How does conveyancing in Tibshelf differ for newly converted properties?

 Most buyers of new build or newly converted property in Tibshelf approach us having been asked by the housebuilder to sign contracts and commit to the purchase even before the premises is finished.
 This is because house builders in Tibshelf typically buy the real estate, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct property lawyers as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Tibshelf or who has acted in the same development.